MicrosoftDocs/microsoft-community-training/microsoft-community-training/learning-in-offline-mode/frequently-asked-questions.md

 No, but the content sync time will depend on the connection speed.

-### Can the edge device be connected only with an ethernet cable?

-No

-### Can admin update the box via a mobile phone connection?

-No

 ### As an admin how will I be able to keep track of user progress analytics?

 We are working on analytics, the change would be part of our future releases.